Param-Harrison/kidzode/public/courses/pixel-heroes/magic8_challenge.md

 # Challenge: Fortune Categories

-Make three lists: yes, no, and maybe fortunes!
+Challenge time!
+Make three lists: one for yes answers, one for no, and one for maybe.
+Then let the user choose which type they want!

-## What to Do
-1. Create three lists
-2. Ask what type they want
-3. Pick from the right list!

 ```python
 import random